JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 ```

 Our second example concerns the solution of a complex Hermitian linear system from the SuiteSparse Matrix Collection [@davis-hu-2011] with an incomplete Cholesky factorization preconditioner on GPU.
-The preconditioner $P$ is implemented as an in-place linear operator that performs the forward and backward sweeps with the Cholesky factor to model $P^{-1}$.
+The preconditioner is implemented as an in-place linear operator that performs the forward and backward sweeps with the Cholesky factor of the imcomplete decomposition.
 Because the system matrix is Hermitian and positive definite, we use the conjugate gradient method.
 However, other methods for Hermitian systems could be used, including \textsc{Symmlq}, \textsc{Cr} and \textsc{Minres}.